 Raiders agree to 1-year deal with troubled guard Incognito

-But he has also been suspended for bullying, he allegedly made racist slurs to an opponent during a playoff game in January 2018 and he has had two run-ins with police since he retired following the 2017 season.
+But he comes with significant baggage, including multiple suspensions in college, the ban for bullying in Miami in 2013, allegations that he made racist slurs to an opponent during a playoff game in January 2018 and two run-ins with police since he retired following the 2017 season.

 Incognito fills a big hole on Oakland's offensive line after Kelechi Osemele was traded to the New York Jets in the offseason.
 Denzelle Good had been working at left guard, but the Raiders wanted a more proven option and began talking with Incognito earlier this offseason.

-He visited the team facility and took a physical early in May but didn't sign; the Raiders hoped to get more clarity from the NFL on his status for the season.
+He visited the team facility and took a physical early in May but didn't sign until Tuesday.

+"He's just a really tough football player," said offensive coordinator Greg Olson, who worked with Incognito in St. Louis.
+"He brings a tough demeanor to the room and the offensive side of the ball.
+Very talented as well."

 In his final game before retirement, Incognito was accused by Jacksonville defensive end Yannick Ngakoue of making racist slurs during the Jaguars' 10-3 win over Buffalo in an AFC wild-card playoff game.
 The NFL looked into the charges but never announced a decision on any punishment.
 Ngakoue said he and Incognito cleared the air after they were AFC teammates at the Pro Bowl later that month.